kapouer/sharpie/README.md

 through unmodified.

 Content-Type is set by sharpie middleware in the HTTP response header.

+Since version 2.0 it is possible to pass a `domains` option to be able to whitelist hostnames that sharpie can proxy.
+This option can be
+- `function(hostname) -> boolean`
+- `domains[hostname] -> boolean`
+- `true` allowing all domains, or `false` rejecting all domains except the Host.

 This module does not offer any kind of cache, and will stay as simple as possible.